 Continue training clients on family court procedure on a regular basis.
-This already happens for the Department of Human Services, Child Protective Services, Adult Protective Services, and the Department of Education.
-Deputies have also met with the Child Support Enforcement Agency staff to go over procedures.
+This already happens for the DHS, Child Protective Services, Adult Protective Services, and the DOE.
+Deputies have also met with the Child Support Enforcement Agency staff to review procedures.